 Good morning.
-This is Larry Goldstein, president of Meridian retirement solutions, a Registered Investment Advisor located in Boca Raton, Florida.
+This is Larry Goldstein, President of Meridian Retirement Solutions, located in Boca Raton, Florida.
 This is part two of my Retirement Readiness Podcast, talking about the true meaning of the word Fiduciary.

 And most Advisors like to call themselves Fiduciary and they’ll use it very loosely.
 But when you pick up the hood and look underneath, are they a true Fiduciary?

 If you have a Financial Advisor, are they a Fiduciary Financial Planner?

 Again, most Advisors like to refer to themselves as a Fiduciary, but are they really?

 Now let’s take a step back and talk about the true meaning of the word Fiduciary.
 It has a much larger responsibility today than it used to.
 With the inception of the department of labor’s ruling in 2017 which requires Financial Advisors to act on a best interest protocol in their client’s best interest.
 A true Fiduciary Advisor must suggest financial products, stocks, bonds, mutual funds, etcetera, that are in your best interest, not him or the firm they work for.

 Demand proof that any mutual fund that you own or they were advising you by, that their compensation in that particular fund is not greater when there are lower-cost alternatives available in the market of equal value.